philips-software/SPDXMerge/README.md

                          --email <org/author email>
                          --docnamespace <namespace for SPDX document>
                          --filetype <expected SBOM file format for JSON/T for Tag value>
+                         --rootdocpath <expects SBOM file in the docpath that should act as the root doc> (optional)
 ```

 ### 🔹 **New Update: Version Input**